floratos-lab/geworkbench-core/caWorkbench_Readme_v3.0.txt

-	To compile the source code, Ant is required. use "ant compile" or "ant" to compile source codes. use "ant run" to run the application.
+	To compile the source code, Ant is required. use "ant compile" or "ant" to compile source codes. use "ant run" to run the application. use "ant runNewFlavor" to run the application with displaying components in a drop down menu rather than in tabbed format.